elesiuta/pyxargs/README.md

                         (for input mode: stdin)
   -0, --null            input items are separated by a null character instead
-                        of whitespace (for input mode: stdin) -d delim, --delimiter delim
+                        of whitespace (for input mode: stdin) -l, --lines           input items are separated by a newline character instead of whitespace (for input mode: stdin) -d delim, --delimiter delim
                         input items are separated by the specified delimiter instead of whitespace (for input mode: stdin)